To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Mixed Confounded Missingness (MCM)

 \section{Mixed Confounded Missingness (MCM)}

-Although MCAR and M(N)AR may capture {\it some} settings that include a treatment, we argue that they do not capture all of them.
-As we will explain below, some missingness may be {\it caused by} treatment, while other missingness may {\it cause} treatment.
-This has important consequences as missingness is now a mixture of confounding and non-confounding elements, leading us to term our proposal {\it mixed confounded missingness} (MCM).
+Some missingness may be {\it caused by} treatment, while other missingness may {\it cause} treatment--- a situation that cannot be modelled by the MCAR nor the M(N)AR missingness mechanisms.
+This has important consequences as missingness is now a mixture of confounding and non-confounding elements, leading us to term our proposal: {\it mixed confounded missingness} (MCM).
 We have illustrated MCM as a DAG in \cref{fig:mcm}.

-In this section, we will explain why there are no other arrows included in MCM, i.e. motivate that it is complete and general.
+In this section, we explain why there are no other arrows included in MCM, i.e. motivate that it is complete and general.
 Then, we compare MCM to previous proposals for missingness in CATE.